metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_backup_policy_template_v1alpha1_manifest.md

 Optional:

 - `volume_mounts` (Attributes List) Specifies the mount for the volumes specified in 'volumes' section. (see [below for nested schema](#nestedatt--spec--backup_policies--backup_methods--target_volumes--volume_mounts))
-- `volumes` (List of String) Specifies the list of volumes of targeted application that should be mounted on the backup workload.
+- `volumes` (List of String) Specifies the list of volumes of targeted application that should be mountedon the backup workload.

 <a id="nestedatt--spec--backup_policies--backup_methods--target_volumes--volume_mounts"></a>
 ### Nested Schema for `spec.backup_policies.backup_methods.target_volumes.volume_mounts`

 Required:

 - `mount_path` (String) Path within the container at which the volume should be mounted.
-Must not contain ':'.
+Mustnot contain ':'.
 - `name` (String) This must match the Name of a Volume.

 Optional:

-- `mount_propagation` (String) mountPropagation determines how mounts are propagated from the host to container and the other way around.
-When not set, MountPropagationNone is used.
-This field is beta in 1.10.
+- `mount_propagation` (String) mountPropagation determines how mounts are propagated from the hostto container and the other way around.When not set, MountPropagationNone is used.This field is beta in 1.10.
-- `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).
-Defaults to false.
+- `read_only` (Boolean) Mounted read-only if true, read-write otherwise (false or unspecified).Defaults to false.
-- `sub_path` (String) Path within the volume from which the container's volume should be mounted.
-Defaults to '' (volume's root).
+- `sub_path` (String) Path within the volume from which the container's volume should be mounted.Defaults to '' (volume's root).
-- `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.
-Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
-Defaults to '' (volume's root).
-SubPathExpr and SubPath are mutually exclusive.
+- `sub_path_expr` (String) Expanded path within the volume from which the container's volume should be mounted.Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.Defaults to '' (volume's root).SubPathExpr and SubPath are mutually exclusive.